TathagataBardhan/Cardiovascular-Disease-Detection/README.md

-# Cardiovascular-Disease-Detection
+Team member - Tathagata Bardhan
+Domain - Pharma
-Prediction of presence or absence of cardiovascular disease based on information of patients-collected at the moment of medical examination
+Problem statement - Cardiovascular disease detection - Prediction of presence or absence of cardiovascular disease based on information of patients-collected at the moment of their medical examination